 Park facilities include a recreation room, gas barbecues, camp kitchen, laundry, mini golf course and boat ramp.

 DVD players, ensuites, hair dryers, iron and ironing boards are available in Villas and Ensuite Cabins only.Visit website

-Nature lovers will appreciate the abundant birdlife, stunning sunsets and waterside walking trails.
-In the cooler months you can sit back and enjoy the warmth of your own private campsite fire.
+Nature lovers will appreciate abundant bird life, stunning sunsets, waterside walking trails and the warmth of your own private campsite fire in the cooler months.

 All caravan/camp sites are situated either directly on the riverfront or a mere stone's throw from the water's edge.
-The park offers a range of powered and unpowered sites, many with ample shade and green grass.
+The park offers a range of powered and un-powered sites, many with ample shade and all with green grass.

-In addition to camp sites, the self-contained luxury Boatman's cabin accommodates up to five people in two bedrooms.
-This spacious, light filled cabin offers stunning water views from both the main living area and large wooden deck.
+In addition to camp sites, the self-contained 5-birth Boatman's cabin is spacious and light filled, offering stunning water views from both the main living area and large wooden deck.

-The Coonalpyn Caravan Park (also known as the Coonalpyn Soldiers Memorial Caravan Park) is a perfect spot to rest while you're on the busy Adelaide to Melbourne route.
+The Coonalpyn Caravan Park (also known as the Coonalpyn Soldiers Memorial Caravan Park) is a perfect spot for travellers to rest while on the busy Adelaide to Melbourne touring route.

-The Caravan Park is also pet friendly and RV friendly - so special discounts apply for unpowered sites only.
+The Caravan Park is also pet and RV friendly and offers discounts to CMCA Members wishing to utilize the unpowered sites.